Princever/Princever.github.io/_posts/2016-02-20-Debug-PostgreSQL-with-GDB.md

 ### Debug PostgreSQL With GDB ###

-First we start the database with order:
+First we start the database.

 	$ pg_ctl start -D $PGDATA

-Then we login in as the default user:
+Then we login in as the default user.

 	PrinceMacbook:~ Prince$ psql postgres
 	psql (9.6devel)